-- Data and data-processing capacity has become a key asset for firms in the modern economy - Particularly clear for large tech firms, which make up an increasing fraction of the overall stock market capitalization. - Could similarly think about aggregate changes in technology that lower the cost of acquiring data.
-Such shocks would stimulate investment (in IT and data scientists) and lower consumption, and have a negative pree of risk. - Big-data firms would be a hedge against this risk (negative beta) and earn lower expected returns. - Actual realizations of shocks that improve data productivity/technology would result in high realized returns for big data firms - For more on how to think of data in a production-based framework, see Farboodi and Veldkamp (2020), Farboodi and Veldkamp (2021), Chung and Veldkamp (2021), Abis and Veldkamp (2021).
+- Data and data-processing capacity has become a key asset for firms in the modern economy - Particularly clear for large tech firms, which make up an increasing fraction of the overall stock market capitalization. - Could similarly think about aggregate changes in technology that lower the cost of acquiring or processing data, such as Artificial Intelligence tools.
+Such shocks would stimulate investment (in IT and data scientists) and lower consumption, and have a negative price of risk. - Big-data firms would do well when the cost of acquiring or processing data falls (negative beta) and earn higher expected returns. - Actual realizations of shocks that improve data productivity/technology would result in high realized returns for big data firms - For more on how to think of data in a production-based framework, see Farboodi and Veldkamp (2020), Farboodi and Veldkamp (2021), Chung and Veldkamp (2021), Abis and Veldkamp (2021). - Eisfeldt, Schubert, Zhang, and Taska (2024) shows that firms with workers who are more exposed to disruption from generative AI earn higher returns in the window around teh release of ChatGPT.
+Effects larger for firms with more data assets.
+Suggests labor-technology substitution channel.